LighghtEeloo/charcoal/Readme.md

 cargo build --all
 ```

-As the crate becomes stable, publishing via cargo, AUR and other major package managers will be available.
+As the crate becomes stable, publishing via cargo, AUR and other major package managers will be available as an option.

 ## Dependency